compwiz32/MeetupMaker/README.md

 ## Extras

-`New-MeetingChecklist.ps1`
+`New-MeetingChecklist.ps1`:

-- creates a markdown formatted checklist for a meeting
+This file creates a markdown formatted checklist for a meeting.

-`New-MeetupPlaceholder.ps1`
+`New-MeetupPlaceholder.ps1`:

-- need to create a quick meeting placeholder?
+Need to create a quick meeting placeholder?
 Use this script for the bare minimum of data for an event.